core-wg/oscore/draft-ietf-core-object-security.md

 * Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port.
 With OSCORE, the Proxy-Uri option does not contain the Uri-Path/Uri-Query parts of the URI.
 Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port cannot be integrity protected since they are allowed to be changed by a forward proxy.
 Depending on content, the Uri-Host may either reveal information equivalent to that of the IP address or more privacy-sensitive information, which is discouraged in {{proxy-uri}}.

 * Observe.
 The Outer Observe option is intended for an OSCORE-unaware proxy to support forwarding of Observe messages.
 Removing this option in the request turns the notification request into a normal request, which is allowed for a proxy and server and understood by the client but changes the performed operation from a request for notifications to a plain request, but the client cannot tell what party removed the option.
 Removing this option in the response may lead to notifications not being forwarded or cause a denial of service.
 The Outer option value indicates a relative order of notifications as read and written by the proxy and a change of that may affect proxy operations and potentially lead to denial of service.
 Since OSCORE provides absolute ordering of notifications it is not possible for an intermediary to spoof reordering (see {{observe}}).
 The size and distributions of notifications over time may reveal information about the content or nature of the notifications.
+By design, Observe allows a proxy to replay a registration request and trigger a notification being sent from the server.
+However, new registration requests are verified for replay and that they originated from the client.

 * Block1/Block2/Size1/Size2.
 The Outer Block options enables fragmentation of OSCORE messages in addition to segmentation performed by the Inner Block options.
 The presence of these options indicates a large message being sent and the message size can be estimated and used for traffic analysis.
 Manipulating these options is a potential denial of service attack, e.g. injection of alleged Block fragments.
-The specification of MAX_UNFRAGMENTED_SIZE ({{outer-block-options}}), at which the messages will be dropped, is intended as one measure to mitigate this kind of attack.
+The specification of a maximum size of message, MAX_UNFRAGMENTED_SIZE ({{outer-block-options}}), above which messages will be dropped, is intended as one measure to mitigate this kind of attack.

 * No-Response.
 The Outer No-Response option is used to support proxy functionality, specifically to avoid error transmissions from proxies to clients, and to avoid bandwidth reduction to servers by proxies applying congestion control when not receiving responses.
 Modifying or introducing this option is a potential denial of service attack against the proxy operations, but since the option has an Inner value its use can be securely agreed between the endpoints.
 The presence of this option is not expected to reveal any sensitive information about the message exchange.